acgetchell/mundus-atrox/src/journals/fifteenth.md

 3. We hear scuffles in the darkness.
 4. I use Vow of Enmity and attack the fat winged Fiend once for 20 HP.
 5. *Geral* asks me to hit it again and I does 32 damage.
-6. *Tasbros* uses confusion and it fails
+6. *Tasbros* uses Confusion and it fails
 7. The Oni, which brought the bird Fiend down, finally delivers the killing blow to it.
 8. I am is stunned.
 9. *Viker* uses lightning bolt for 30 HP damage.
 She casts Daylight, 60 ft radius.
 Now, she enters the cathedral and sees the 4 shamans, the fat winged creature, the lobster goat creature, and the Oni and Ork who are fighting things in the back room.
 She moves her moonbeam onto the lobster goat creature and does 14 HP damage.